Fox-ML-infrastructure/FoxML_Core/README.md

 ## License (TL;DR)

 **FoxML Core is source-available.
-Free for personal use and non-commercial academic research.
-Organizational use requires a paid commercial license.**
+Free for non-commercial academic research at qualifying tax-exempt institutions.
+All other use requires a paid commercial license.**

 ### Decision Rule

 **If you're an organization (company, university, lab, or any legal entity), you need a license — except:**
 - Pure non-commercial academic research at qualifying tax-exempt institutions (see definitions below)

+**Individual use (personal, non-commercial) requires a commercial license.**

 **Evaluation:** Organizations can use a **30-day $0 evaluation** (strict limits: non-production, no client deliverables).
 Continued evaluation requires a **paid Pilot ($35k, credited to Year 1)**.